 The Company's analysis includes evaluating the current value of collateral securing all nonaccrual loans.
-Nonaccrual loans totaled \$8,250,000 and \$13,810,000 with specific reserves on these loans of \$315,000 and \$1,125,000 as of December 31, 2018 and 2017, respectively.
+Nonaccrual loans totaled \$9,266,000 and \$8,250,000 with specific reserves on these loans of \$59,000 and \$315,000 as of December 31, 2019 and 2018, respectively.
 The specific reserves allocated to nonaccrual loans are relatively low as collateral values appear sufficient to cover loan losses or the loan balances have been charged down to their realizable value.

-The Company's on-going, systematic evaluation resulted in the Company recording a total provision for the allowance for loan losses of \$122,000, \$116,000 and \$568,000 in 2018, 2017 and 2016, respectively.
+The Company's on-going, systematic evaluation resulted in the Company not recording a provision for the allowance for loan losses in 2019 and recording a total provision for the allowance for loan losses of \$122,000 and \$116,000 in 2018 and 2017, respectively.
 As a result of receiving new information and updated appraisals on several collateral-dependent loans, the Company increased the specific provision for several loans in its real estate, mortgage portfolio in 2017.
-This increase was partially offset by a large recovery in its residential and land development portfolio during the year.
-As a result of receiving new information and updated appraisals on several collateral-dependent loans, the Company increased its provision for loan losses during 2016.
-The new appraisals caused Management to update the evaluation of these loans and increase the loan loss provision for several non-performing loans in its residential development and commercial real estate segments.
-The allowance for loan losses as a percentage of loans was 1.95%, 2.19% and 1.73% at December 31, 2018, 2017 and 2016, respectively.
-The Company believes that its allowance for loan losses is appropriate as of December 31, 2018.
+This increase was partially offset by a large recovery in its real estate, construction portfolio during the year.
+The allowance for loan losses as a percentage of loans was 1.56%, 1.95% and 2.19% at December 31, 2019, 2018 and 2017, respectively.
+The Company believes that its allowance for loan losses is appropriate as of December 31, 2019.